 Regular expressions are a very powerful tool indeed, and the best thing is that they go beyond just one programming language or tool.
 You’ll find Regex enabled applications everywhere.
 File renaming tools might use Regex to allow complex renaming operations; most IDEs support it, search tools as well.
 Once you master regular expressions, you’ll find tons of applications.
-What we are covering here are some of the basic principles of regular expressions.
-Regular Expressions in Programming Environment
+MongoDB for a large queuing system.
+Our queuing system is different from others in that it supports dependencies.

-Harold’s Corollary to Knuth’s Law Lately I’ve found myself arguing about the proper design of unit tests.
+Harold’s Corollary to Knuth’s Law.
+Lately I’ve found myself arguing about the proper design of unit tests.

 On my side I’m claiming: Unit tests should only touch the public API.
 Code coverage should be as near 100% as possible.It’s better to test the real thing than mock objects.
 The goal is to make sure that the tests are as close to actual usage as possible.
 This means that problems are more likely to be detected and false positives are less likely.
 By contrast some programmers advocate that tests should be method-limited.
 This approach may sometimes let the tests be written faster; but not always.